ctsit/redcap_deployment/README.md

 downloaded from Vanderbilt.
 This REDCap .zip should be placed in the root folder.
 It should not be renamed.

-This VM requires that Vagrant, VirtualBox and the vagrant-hostsupdater plugin be installed on the host system.
+This VM requires that Vagrant, VirtualBox, the vagrant-hostsupdater plugin and the vagrant-env plugin be installed on the host system.

-See [Creating the Test VM With Vagrant](docs/creating_the_test_vm_with_vagrant.rst) for details on how to mee those requirements.
+See [Creating the Test VM With Vagrant](docs/creating_the_test_vm_with_vagrant.rst) for details on how to meet those requirements.

 ## Using the Development environment